khishh/team-management-app/README.md

 ## How to run Unit Test and Integration Test

-The following command will run both unit tests and integration tests.
+First. spin up the server with tests database by specifying the env variable.

 ```
 DJANGO_DATABASE='tests' python3 manage.py runserver
 ```

+The following command will run both unit tests and integration tests.

 ```
 python3 manage.py test